Publications and Forthcoming Papers

 We develop a new model of the mortgage market that emphasizes the role of the financial sector and the government.
 Risk tolerant savers act as intermediaries between risk averse depositors and impatient borrowers.
 Both borrowers and intermediaries can default.
 The government provides both mortgage guarantees and deposit insurance.
 Underpriced government mortgage guarantees lead to more and riskier mortgage originations and higher financial sector leverage.
 Mortgage crises occasionally turn into financial crises and government bailouts due to the fragility of the intermediaries' balance sheets.
 Foreclosure crises beget fiscal uncertainty, further disrupting the optimal allocation of risk in the economy.
 Increasing the price of the mortgage guarantee "crowds in" the private sector, reduces financial fragility, leads to fewer but safer mortgages, lowers house prices, and raises mortgage and risk-free interest rates.
 Due to a more robust financial sector and less fiscal uncertainty, consumption smoothing improves and foreclosure rates fall.
 While borrowers are nearly indifferent to a world with or without mortgage guarantees, savers are substantially better off.
 While aggregate welfare increases, so does wealth inequality.

-Fearing the Fed: How Wall Street Reads Main Street - Revise and Resubmit at Review of Financial Studies
+Fearing the Fed: How Wall Street Reads Main Street

 We provide strong evidence of persistent cyclical variation in the sensitivity of stock returns to macroeconomic news announcement (MNA) surprises.
 When the economy is significantly below trend (output gap is large and negative) and interest rates are not expected to go up, the stock return sensitivity to news is large.
 On the other hand, stock returns hardly react to news during periods when the economy is near trend (output gap is small) and interest rates are expected to rise.
 A monetary regime-switching model is shown to have implications consistent with this evidence.
 Taken together, the phase of the economy and interest rate expectations are key determinants of the cyclicality of the response of the stock market.